 - When is the RIGHT TIME to STOP Reading Aloud?

 - How to STOP Your Little Ones LYING to You Forever

 - How to Raise GRATEFUL Kids in an Ungrateful World

 Don’t want to miss a post?
 Sign up for monthly(ish) Reading is Better than Chocolate email updates using the box below.

-And follow Reading is Better than Chocolate on Facebook where I share the best parenting articles from all over the web.
+And follow Parenting with Picture Books on Facebook where I share the best articles from all over the web.

 Let’s raise HAPPY literate humans.